MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

    –	Hazardous

-Avoid
+#### Avoid

-•	Avoid is a red pulsing style that should be used when:
+- Avoid is a red pulsing style that you can use to indicate to the operator that:

-   –	Trying to avoid touching or interacting with a specific zone or part.
+   –	They should avoid touching or interacting with a specific zone or part.

-   –	Something is dangerous or electrical (Can also use warning style based on specific context).
+   –	They should avoid a clearance area.

-   –	Trying to avoid a clearance area.
+   –	Something is dangerous or electrical.
+You can also use the Warning style based on the specific context.

-X-Ray
+#### X-Ray

-•	X-ay resembles the effect of an x-ray scan.
+- X-Ray resembles the effect of an x-ray scan.

-•	X-Ray should be used when a hologram is placed within another object, helping the operator understand the depth order of parts.
+- Use X-Ray when a hologram is placed in another object, which helps the operator understand the depth order of parts.

-Metal
+#### Metal

-•	The Metal style represents a highly glossy metal and can be used to give a hologram a realistic shinny material.
+- The Metal style represents a highly glossy metal and can be used to give a hologram a realistic shiny material.

 ## Anchoring

-•	Place the anchor on the base object (Rather than a static object such as a table or cart), so if orientation of the base object is incorrect, the operator can rescan and correct hologram positions.
+- Place the anchor on the base object (rather than a static object such as a table or cart), so if orientation of the base object is incorrect, the operator can rescan and correct hologram positions.

    ***EXAMPLE IMAGE HERE***

-•	Important orientation that could impact alignment of future steps be coupled with visual guides either via photo or custom hologram and text reminders to check their positioning.
+- Important orientation that could impact alignment of future steps can be coupled with visual guides via photos or custom holograms and text reminders to check their positioning.

    ***EXAMPLE IMAGE HERE***

-•	Make sure to explain anchoring fundamentals to operators, otherwise they may be confused how to fix it if they incorrectly align a real object.
+•- Make sure to explain anchoring fundamentals to operators, otherwise they may be confused about how to fix if they incorrectly align a real-world object.

 ### See Also